 Core Accounting Knowledge Every Business Owner Should Know

-Even if you outsource bookkeeping, understanding core accounting concepts helps you make better decisions.
+Even if you request a quote, understanding core accounting concepts helps you make better decisions.
 Lenders, investors, and tax authorities all rely on your financial statements – and so should you.

 This guide breaks down the most common accounting FAQs we hear from small business owners.